Joey Essex

 Joey Don Essex (born 29 July 1990) is an English television personality.
 He came to prominence for his appearances on the ITV reality series The Only Way is Essex (2011–2013).
-He went on to appear on various reality television shows, including Splash!
+He went on to appear on various reality shows, including Splash!
 (2013), I'm a Celebrity...Get Me Out of Here!
 (2013), The Jump (2015), Celebs Go Dating (2016–2019, 2021), Celebrity Ex on the Beach (2020), Dancing on Ice (2023), and Love Island (2024).

 Education

 Essex attended West Hatch High School in Chigwell, Essex.
 He left school in 2006, having received a U in Drama, a C in Art and a D in Design & Technology at GCSE.
 Ten years later, as part of a television series, he added a D in General Studies to his qualifications, commenting that "I still don't really know what GCSE stands for."

 Television career

 Essex first appeared in The Only Way is Essex (TOWIE) as a supporting cast member in the second series with his cousin Chloe Sims but was then promoted to a main cast member in the third series.
 In 2011, the TOWIE cast recorded and released a single titled "Reem".
 In 2013, Essex competed in the first series of Splash! where he was eliminated during the "splash-off" in the second heat against television presenter Charlotte Jackson.
 On 13 November 2013, it was announced that Essex had quit The Only Way Is Essex.
 Essex also appeared in the thirteenth series of I'm a Celebrity...Get Me Out of Here!, and was voted out on 6 December 2013 after 20 days in the jungle, finishing in fourth place.

 In March 2014, Essex starred in a one-off documentary called Educating Joey Essex, taking place in South Africa, narrated by Phillip Schofield.
 ITV2 later ordered a full series that began in June 2014.
 In 2016, ITV announced that the series has been picked up for a seven part second series; the series aired in the summer of that year with the first episode titled "The Queen's 90th Birthday".
 In 2015, Essex won the second series of Channel 4's reality show The Jump in 2015, and in 2016, Essex took part in the E4 reality dating series Celebs Go Dating.
 It was later confirmed that Essex would return to the show for its second series in 2017.